sophiacho1/thesis/README.md

-score.ipynb: Contains function that implements SCORE as well as test cases
+**score.ipynb**: contains function that implements SCORE as well as test cases